 - Finally, click on File > Save and save your newly created service as “Copy path” or “Copy path to clipboard“.

-Now select any file or folder in Finder and perform a right-click.
+Now, right-click on any file or folder in Finder.
 You’ll see a new item called Copy path in the context menu.
 Clicking this option will copy the full path of a file to the clipboard.

 If you use any of the methods listed above, you won’t need to type the desktop path or the download folder path of a file manually.
 In place using the Terminal app to find the path of a file, it’s better to create the Copy path service so that the option is always available in the context menu itself.